TECHNOLOGY COMMITTEE CHARTER

 - The Company’s technology acquisition and development process to assure ongoing business growth;

-- Data management and automation processes for the Company’s major systems;
+- Data management and automation processes, including disaster recovery for the Company’s major systems;

 - Integration and alignment of the Company’s technology efforts with the Company’s overall strategy;

 - Measurement and tracking systems in place to achieve successful technology development; and

 - The Company’s technology risk management, including but not limited to the Company’s programs, policies, practices and safeguards for information technology, cybersecurity and data security.

 Review, in conjunction with the Board’s Finance Committee, and make recommendations to the Board with respect to: